-Fluffy vegan pancakes flavoured with lemon and cardamom, topped with fresh strawberries and a little dark chocolate.
-Made with spelt flour.
+Fluffy lemon pancakes topped with fresh strawberries and a little dark chocolate.
+Made with spelt flour, cardamom, and minimal ingredients for a healthier and vegan breakfast or brunch option.

 - 270 grams / 2 1/4 cups spelt flour*